 - SEC Resource Library (Books) - We have a great library of resources for job search and resume development in Reid 219.

-A cover letter often serves multiple purposes, mainly to provide a story and a more detailed explanation of your skills and experiences.
+A cover letter often serves multiple purposes, mainly to tell your professional story and provide a more detailed explanation of your skills and experiences.
 Try to create a cover letter that is both informative and interesting to the reader.
 Do not send one generic cover letter to multiple employers.
 If you want to catch their attention, you must tailor the letter to each individual organization.

 Additionally, your cover letter demonstrates your writing skills.
 Make sure that your cover letter is grammatically sound and free of spelling mistakes.

-Here are some great resources that will help you write cover letters:
+Here are some resources to help you write a cover letter: